ATNU/poetic-transformations-server/EndpointList.md

 ---
 # View version index
-Get an index of all versions of the supplied poem (using the title supplied in call to /index).
+Get an index of all versions of a particular poem (using idno element, type PTpoem).

 ##URL
 /index/title